majorimi/blazor-components/.github/docs/JsInterop.md

 ### `IScrollHandler` Functions
 - **`ScrollToElementAsync`**: **`Task ScrollToElementAsync(ElementReference elementReference, bool smooth)`**<br />
-Scrolls the given element into the page view area.
+Scrolls the given element into the page view area. **Note: smooth scroll on element level might not supported by all browsers.**
 - **`ScrollToElementByIdAsync`**: **`Task ScrollToElementByIdAsync(string id, bool smooth)`**<br />
-Finds element by Id and scrolls the given element into the page view area.
+Finds element by Id and scrolls the given element into the page view area. **Note: smooth scroll on element level might not supported by all browsers.**
 - **`ScrollToElementByNameAsync`**: **`Task ScrollToElementByNameAsync(string name, bool smooth)`**<br />
-Finds element by name and scrolls the given element into the page view area.
+Finds element by name and scrolls the given element into the page view area. **Note: smooth scroll on element level might not supported by all browsers.**
 - **`ScrollToPageEndAsync`**: **`Task ScrollToPageEndAsync(bool smooth)`**<br />
 Scrolls to end of the page (X bottom).
 - **`ScrollToPageTopAsync`**: **`Task ScrollToPageTopAsync(bool smooth)`**<br />